mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/cf.md

 # cf
-> Command line tool to manage apps and services on Cloud Foundry.
+> Command-line tool to manage apps and services on Cloud Foundry.
 > More information: <https://docs.cloudfoundry.org>.

 - Push an app using the default settings